 (Dir.: Dr. Thomas W. Davis)

-The Department of Antiquities, Ministry of Transport, Communications and Works, announces the completion of the 2016 excavation season of the Kourion Urban Space Project (KUSP) under the direction of Dr. Thomas W. Davis of the Tandy Institute for Archaeology at Southwestern Baptist Theological Seminary in Fort Worth Texas, USA; Dr. Davis was formerly the Director of the Cyprus American Archaeological Research Institute in Nicosia from 2003-2011.
+The Department of Antiquities, Ministry of Transport, Communications and Works, announces the completion of the 2018 excavation season of the Kourion Urban Space Project (KUSP) under the direction of Dr. Thomas W. Davis of the Tandy Institute for Archaeology at the Southwestern Baptist Theological Seminary in Fort Worth Texas, USA; Dr. Davis was formely the Director of the Cyprus American Archaeological Research Institute in Nicosia from 2003-2011.

-KUSP has completed the second field season in the investigation of the collapsed building, part of a long-term archeological investigation at the site of Kourion of the Lemesos (Limassol) District.
-KUSP partners include the Australian Institute of Archaeology, the University of Cyprus, the Cyprus Technical University and the Western Sovereign Base Area Archaeology Society.
-Students from the seminary were joined by students and volunteers from the consortium partners and from the University of Cincinnati (USA), Arizona State University (ASU), Boston University, and the University of Chester (UK).
-More than 20 local volunteers also assisted in the excavation of the site and the processing of the material remains.
+KUSP partners include the Australian Institute of Archaeology, the University of Cyprus, Cyprus Technical University and the Western Sovereign Base Area Archaeology Society.
+Students from the Seminary were joined by students and volunteers from the consortium partners and from the University of Cincinnati, Stanford University, and the University of Cyprus.
+More than twenty local volunteers also assisted in the excavation of the site and the processing of the material remains.